 Get Crystal Clear Vision with LASIK

-LASIK is one of the most popular elective procedures in the United States—over 900,000 procedures were performed in 2021 alone.
-That means that 900,000 people are now experiencing crystal clear vision without glasses or contacts.
-In addition to being widely popular, LASIK is also highly effective.
-According to recent studies, 96% of people experience 20/20 vision or better following their LASIK procedure.
-As eastern North Carolina’s premiere LASIK provider, our team of dedicated surgeons have helped thousands of patients see 20/20 or better following LASIK.
-So what are you waiting for?
+LASIK is one of the most popular elective procedures in the United States—nearly one million procedures were performed last year alone.
+In addition to being widely popular, LASIK is also highly effective, with 96% of people experiencing 20/20 or better following LASIK eye surgery.
+As eastern North Carolina’s premiere LASIK provider, our team of dedicated surgeons have helped thousands of patients achieve crystal clear vision without glasses or contacts.
+So, what are you waiting for?

 What is LASIK?